Appointment of Justices

 6. On receiving the report, the Lord Chancellor is required to consult the First Minister in Scotland, the First Minister for Wales, the Northern Ireland Judicial Appointments Commission and senior judges.

-7. Where a person has been selected under the selection process, the Lord Chancellor may accept the selection commission's recommendation, reject it, or require the selection commission to reconsider.
+7. When a person has been selected under the selection process, the Lord Chancellor has three options.
+They may accept the selection commission's selection, reject it, or require the selection commission to reconsider.
 The Lord Chancellor can only reject the selection or require the selection commission to reconsider in certain circumstances.

 9. The Prime Minister's Office announces the appointment.